gchaturvedi/tweethealth/README.md

 TweetHealth is a small Django web app made for fun and as a learning exercise.
 The main purpose of the app is to determine your health (lifestyle) via your tweets from Twitter

-## Heroku Deployment
-The app has been deployed to heroku, visit it at http://tweethealth.heroku.com

 ## Technology Stack
 - Python 2.7
 - Django 1.4.1